Schwinger pair production in inhomogeneous electric fields with symmetrical frequency chirp

 On the other hand, interest for the effect of spatial inhomogeneity on the vacuum pair production is triggered by the advances in theoretical works and the numerical computation techniques \cite{Hebenstreit:2011wk,Kohlfurst:2017hbd,Ababekri:2019dkl,Ababekri:2020,Kohlfurst:2017git}.
 These works have provided new features of finite spatial field pair production, such as self-bunching effect \cite{Hebenstreit:2011wk}, ponderomotive force \cite{Kohlfurst:2017hbd}, spin field interaction \cite{Kohlfurst:2017git} and so on.
 Recently, Kohlf\"{u}rst has studied vacuum pair production in strong electromagnetic field, by considering both of electric and magnetic field with spatial inhomogeneity and has revealed the competitive results between the multiphoton and tunneling process \cite{Kohlfurst:2020,Kohlfurst:2017git}.
 All these findings emphasize the importance of considering spatial variations for vacuum pair production in the strong external field.

-In this paper, we study the vacuum pair creation in symmetrical chirped fields at finite spatial scales using the numerical Dirac-Heisenberg-Wigner (DHW) method \cite{Kohlfurst:2015zxi}.
+In this paper, we study the vacuum pair creation in symmetrical chirped fields at finite spatial scales.
+Our approach is based on the Dirac-Heisenberg-Wigner(DHW) formalism, which is first introduced to study the vacuum decay to pair production \cite{Bialynicki-Birula}.
+This approach has been a powerful tool to study the pair production \cite{Hebenstreit:2011wk,Kohlfurst:2017hbd,Ababekri:2019dkl,Ababekri:2020,Kohlfurst:2017git,Li:2015cea,Xie:2017}.
 We consider oscillating field forms in cosine and sinusoidal form.
 We find that momentum spectrum is very sensitive to symmetrical chirp which exhibits different interference effect for different spatial scales as well as the carrier phase of field.
 The reduced particle number is in general enhanced with increasing chirp.
 In particular, at small spatial scale, the reduced particle number is enhanced at most by one or two orders when chirp is applied.
 Moreover it is found that the reduced particle number is further increased by symmetrical chirp at about two times compared to asymmetrical chirp.
 We use natural units ($\hbar=c=1$) and express all quantities in terms of the electron mass $m$.